 In the course of Corey's medication he was forced to smoke a lot of marijuana.
 Even more than he used to smoke when he was young.
 Back then, he and his friends had to cough their way through tubular bell joints and jumping jack flash bowls before contemplating the deeper meaning of a symbol on a Led Zeppelin album.

 Now with the new strains of pot, he took a single toke and was in The Clouds of Knowing.

-Back then Corey didn't appreciate the full range of new sensations or what they meant.
+Back then Corey didn't appreciate the full range of sense sensations or what they meant.
 Strawberry Fields then meant NEON RED STRAWBERRIES.
 Now he saw the green leaves, the sturdy stalks, as well as the stems and seeds that (contrary to what Cheech and Chong told him) he did need.
 He also saw the roots and the fields they came from.

 He saw the gardener: a stout lady in Keswick with arthritic hands who picked the strawberries while dreaming of making love to a Spanish sailor she met at the end of her epic James Joyce fantasy.
 This was Molly in full bloom.
-This was Nature, Yes, God, Yes, Flowers, Yes!
-This was a series of affirmations more potent than any catechism she learned at Saint Mary of the Sea.
+This was Nature, Yes, God, Yes, Flowers, Yes, this was a series of affirmations more potent than any catechism she learned at Saint Mary of the Sea.

 The sailor had her pinned up against the wall and was grinding the words into her ear — coño lo quieres — as fishermen shouted their sales-pitches on the far end of the beach.
 This wasn’t just Close to the Edge or Tales from Topographic Oceans.
 This was Magnification, Going for the One, Keys to Ascension.
 This was Yessongs.